hyperplanning/hyperapi/docs/api_reference.md

 ### Example Use Cases

-1. Sum of Crop Yield by Farm Size
+1. Sum of Crop Yield by Product Id

 To calculate the total yield of crops for parcels within different Crop Types:
 ```json